EliteAsian123/EliteAsians-Unity-Extensions/OccurrenceList.md

 <hr>

 ### `OccurrenceList<T>.RemoveAllZeros()`
-Removes all entries from the list where the number of occurences is equal to 0.<br>
+Removes all entries from the list where the number of occurences is equal to 0.
+This can be useful when looping with `foreach`, or when converting into dictionaries.<br>
 <br>
 **Example**
 ```cs